aneeshdalvi/SER502-Spring2019-Team4/README.md

   Compiler and Runtime library of our new programming language can be build using jar files.
   Follow below steps to generate two seperate jar files:

-    1. Right click on the project folderat the top.
+    1. Right click on the project folder at the top.
     2. Under the Java Option, select Runnable JAR File option.
 Click Next.
     3. Select the destination directory in which you want to export the jar.
          Note that there are 2 JAR's being created.